kornia/kornia/docs/source/get-started/training.rst

 Hyperparameter sweeps
 ---------------------

-One can use `hydra <https://hydra.cc>`_ to implement an easy search strategy for your hyper-parameters and use as follows:
+Use `hydra <https://hydra.cc>`_ to implement an easy search strategy for your hyper-parameters as follows:

 .. note::

-  Checkout the toy example in `examples <https://github.com/kornia/kornia/tree/master/examples>`_
+  Checkout the toy example in `here <https://github.com/kornia/kornia/tree/master/examples/train/image_classifier>`_

 .. code:: python